How to obtain an EU passport: All possible ways in 2025

 Naturalisation is the most common way for foreign nationals to obtain citizenship of an EU country.
 To be able to apply for naturalisation, one has to live in the country, have a residence permit, and prove one’s ties to the country.

-For example, foreign nationals who are married or live in a registered partnership with a citizen of Portugal will obtain their passport in 3 years instead of 5.
+Citizenship by marriage.
+Foreign nationals who are married or live in a registered partnership with a citizen of Portugal will obtain their passport in 3 years instead of 5.
 In Spain, spouses of the country’s nationals can get naturalised after one year of residency, provided they spent it within the state.

 Some countries put citizenship by marriage in a special category.
 For instance, when a person wants to obtain a passport of Malta after marrying a country’s national, they apply for citizenship by registration.

-Employment.
+Types of residence permits for work.
 Being an employee of a company within the EU is another way to obtain residency.
 There are two work and residence permits available:

 a regular work permit for people with no special qualifications;